gamemaker1/gemma3-function-calling-experiments/readme.md

 - defining possible responses and errors from function calls, enabling the model to plan what it can do with the output.
 - specifying that functions can be called parallely, but with the risk of asynchronous output.

-The system prompt for the experiment is in [`experiments/cumulative/prompts/00-system-prompt.user`](experiments/cumulative/prompts/00-system-prompt.user), while the function definitions are in [`experiments/cumulative/prompts/01-functions.user`](experiments/cumulative/prompts/01-functions.user).
+The system prompt for the experiment is [here](experiments/cumulative/prompts/00-system-prompt.user), and the function definitions are in [this file](experiments/cumulative/prompts/01-functions.user).

 ## Running and Creating Experiments